 9. Ongoing support

-As platform operator, you would be responsible for providing day-to-day system support to users of your platform (for example password resets or simple ‘how-to’ explanations) – while we will of course handle more sophisticated queries, system fixes or functionality updates.
+You would be responsible for providing day-to-day system support to users of your platform (for example password resets or simple ‘how-to’ explanations) — while we will of course handle more sophisticated queries, system fixes or functionality updates.

 10. Compliance and audit

 As mentioned, we will need to conduct due diligence on your AML/KYC processes and procedures, to gain comfort that adequate systems and controls are in place.

 By the same token, due diligence, governance and oversight of the platform services that you appoint us to provide will need to be undertaken by your compliance function (though we’ll happily support by providing any information you might need).